-The reference model calculates the cost incurred by a hypothetical operator in a South East Asian country when providing access and backhaul supply in underserved / unserved areas using satellite and 5G technologies.
+The reference model calculates the cost incurred by a hypothetical operator in an African country when providing access and backhaul supply in underserved / unserved areas using satellite and 5G technologies.

 Underserved / unserved areas are defined as population clusters with lower density (around 50 inhabitants per square kilometre) which are located more than 70km from the closest urban centre or traffic aggregation node.